 It’s important to talk to your doctor about the risk of infertility before you start chemo.
 You can then make decisions about whether to use a sperm bank.

-You will need to produce several samples of sperm over a few weeks.
+You will need to produce several samples of sperm.
 These are frozen and stored.
 You usually have tests first for infections such as hepatitis and HIV.

 Using the sperm